Publication of Stormont’s programme for government hit by fresh delay

 At the time, Ms O’Neill blamed the delay on the Executive’s need to respond to Storm Eowyn.

-However, five weeks on, there is now fresh uncertainty over when the blueprint will eventually be agreed and made public.

-The draft programme for government was framed by three key missions – people, planet and prosperity – with an underpinning cross-cutting commitment to peace.
+The draft programme for government is framed by three key missions – people, planet and prosperity – with an underpinning cross-cutting commitment to peace.

-It set out nine policy areas that Executive ministers have agreed to prioritise in the two years remaining in this Assembly mandate.
+It sets out nine policy areas that Executive ministers have agreed to prioritise in the two years remaining in this Assembly mandate.

 When the draft document was published, critics claimed it lacked tangible targets to measure progress in achieving its objectives.